Daniel-Wittgenstein/baby/DEVELOPER-README.md

 It's recommended to set this to a keyboard shortcut for convenience.

-For example in VS codium you can set a keybaord shortcut (leave terminal open):
+For example in VS code/codium you can set a keyboard shortcut (only works if you leave the terminal open):

   {
     "key": "ctrl+n",